WouterKlein/plant-humanities/docs/cinnamon/README.md

 	url="Indian_Ocean_Spice_route_(Riddle 1985p99_from Miller_1969).bmp">

 ### Cinnamon as a tool of empire
 The attraction of cinnamon – ‘true’ or other – as a means to enhance the power of a state, by displaying its control over exotic riches, predates the early modern period.
 For example, many coins can be found from the reign of Roman emperor Trajan (reigned 98-117 CE), showing a personification of Arabia, who holds a bundle of cinnamon sticks.
-The motif can be associated with Trajan's conquests on the eastern border of the empire, which he managed to extend briefly unto the Persian Gulf.
+The motif can be associated with Trajan’s conquests on the eastern border of the empire, which he managed to extend briefly unto the Persian Gulf.
 Such coins served as propaganda, to emphasize the relation between the authority of the empire and the conquered lands.[^ref7]
 <param title="Trajan" eid="Q1425">
 <param title="Persian Gulf" eid="Q34675">
 <param ve-image